zeitgeistf/hummingbot/documentation/docs/developers/connectors/tutorial.md

 Generally the first 2 components you should begin with when implementing your own connector are the `OrderBookTrackerDataSource` and `OrderBookTracker`.

-The `OrderBookTracker` contains subsidiary classes that help maintain the real-time order book of a market.
+The `OrderBookTracker` contains subsidiary classes that helps to maintain the real-time order book of a market.
 Namely, the classes are `OrderBookTrackerDataSource` and `ActiveOrderTracker`.

 ### OrderBookTrackerDataSource

-The `OrderBookTrackerDataSource` class is responsible for making API calls and/or WebSocket queries to obtain order book snapshots, order book deltas and miscellaneous information on order book.
+The `OrderBookTrackerDataSource` class is responsible for making API calls and/or WebSocket queries to obtain order book snapshots, order book deltas and other miscellaneous information on a trading pair supported on the exchange.

 Integrating your own data source component would require you to extend from the `OrderBookTrackerDataSource` base class [here](https://github.com/CoinAlpha/hummingbot/blob/master/hummingbot/core/data_type/order_book_tracker_data_source.py).